National Haemovigilance Office

 - Advise on the follow-up action necessary, particularly with regard to suspected hazards.

-- Report adverse reaction to the IMB according to an agreed procedure.
+- Report adverse reaction to the HPRA according to an agreed procedure.

 - Provide ongoing support to hospital- based Haemovigilance Officers and as appropriate to medical nursing and technical staff.